SonyaMoisset/Pluralsight_Training/security.md

 - Make Security a Quality Metric
 - Run an Internal bug Bounty
 - Dreice a Security-centric Culture from the Top

+## Play by Play: What You Need to Know About HTTPS Today
+COMPLETED | 22/01/2018

+- HTTPS Introduction
+- Why Do You Need HTTPS?
+- The RIS of HTTPS